-Exhibition History: Several Galleries in New York, 1st Black Lives Matter Art Exhibition MCLA GAllery 51 MA, National Sculpture Society, Art Prize, Artist Portfolio Magazine, Museum exhibits and work in private collections.
+Exhibition History: Several Galleries in New York, 1st Black Lives Matter Art Exhibition MCLA Gallery 51 MA, National Sculpture Society, Art Prize, Artist Portfolio Magazine, Museum exhibits and work in private collections.

 Karina is a fine art figurative sculptor focusing on portrait sculpture, figures in small and large scale.
 Karina lives and work in the San Francisco Bay Area.
 She was a refugee from Latvia to the United States at the age of thirteen.

 Her childhood years were spent in Riga, Latvia, which is beautiful and historical architectural gem of a city.
 As a child Karina was always drawing and dreaming.

 Karina studied with Stephen Perkins for over 10 years, subjects such as ecorche, figure modeling, figure structure, history of sculpture, drawing and design.
 During quarantine she studied structural anatomy with Jon DeMartin and Dan Thompson in NY.
 Karina’s education included detailed studies in ecorche, anatomy, dissection, figure modeling and classical drawing.

 Current portrait series sculpted from life is progressing and a large scale bronze figures project plans are in progress.